 Mankato WInter Carnival Court, 1920The Mankato Winter Carnival of 1920 was an event like no other.
-Never before had Main Street been converted into a toboggan run, a float pulled by 100 horses been paraded through the town, or a monarchy ruled over Mankato- and it will likely never happen again.
-The event lasted five days and will go down in Mankato history as one of the most cheerful occasions the town has ever seen.
-This was due chiefly to the energy and efforts of the Carnival Court.
+Main Street was converted into a toboggan run, a float pulled by 100 horses paraded through the town, and a monarchy ruled over Mankato.
+The event, which lasted five days, will go down in Mankato history as one of the most cheerful occasions the town has ever seen.
+This was largely due to the energy and efforts of the Carnival Court.
 A King, Queen, various club queens, and attendants were selected to serve.
-During the week of the Carnival, the court ruled over the town ¨subjects¨.
-This Court initiated a week of fun, excitement, and shenanigans.
+During the week of the Carnival, the court ruled over the town’s ‘subjects’ and initiated a week of fun, excitement, and shenanigans, keeping the audience entertained and engaged.

-Together along with their Court, Queen Pauline and King Ferdinand ruled from their icy castle erected behind the Union Station Depot.
-With thick bricks of ice, an amazing structure was crafted.
-The castle was equipped with a throne and pedestal for the court to stand.
-This was where the Queen had her coronation and the court members were knighted.
-It was a marvel that astounded visitors and radiated winter fun.
-The events of the day were kicked off here and likewise concluded here.
+Along with their Court, Queen Pauline, and King Ferdinand ruled from their icy castle, erected behind the Union Station Depot.
+Crafted from thick bricks of ice, the castle was a sight to behold.
+Equipped with a throne and pedestal for the court to stand, it was the perfect setting for the Queen’s coronation and the court members’ knighting.
+This marvel astounded visitors and radiated the spirit of winter fun.
+The events of the day were kicked off here and likewise concluded here, leaving the audience awe-inspired and amazed.

-Although the Winter Carnival was never repeated it serves as a fascinating milestone in Mankato’s history.
+Although the Winter Carnival was never repeated, it is a fascinating milestone in Mankato’s history.
 Due to the efforts of the Carnival Court and countless volunteers, Mankato became a Winter Wonderland that the city can never attempt to recreate.

 By Lindsey Schaffer